nextthingco/docs/Gadget-docs/source/includes/_build.md

 	binds:['/sys:/sys']
 	```

-Mounts the /sys directory from the host(gadgetOS) into the container at /sys.
+Mount the /sys directory from the host(gadgetOS) into the container at /sys.

-Format: whereFrom:whereTo

 * **capabilities**